denal05/MacademyM2CodingKickstartBlog/README.md

 Use an after plugin to modify the result of a function
 Use an around plugin to silence a function
 Override a class using a preference

+#### Conclusion
+Downloadable archive of the FAQ module
+Course feedback & certificate for the M2 Coding Kickstart course

+---

+### M.academy's "Transform Magento 2 Admin Grids & Forms" Course Curriculum:

+#### Admin Grids
+Overview & expectations of the FAQ module
+Prep environment for admin grid development
+Create the module & define dependencies
+Create admin user resource permissions
+Create admin menu items
+Create an admin route
+Create an admin controller
+Set an admin page menu & title
+Create a model, resource model & collection
+Create a new database table with columns
+Populate a database table with data
+Create a virtual class for the grid collection
+Create the simplest admin grid
+Exercise: Add additional columns to an admin grid Implement an alternate component for an admin grid column Create an admin grid actions column
+Exercise: Transform the admin actions column into a dropdown
+Create an admin edit controller action
+Create an admin delete controller action
+Exercise: Add confirmation dialog to an admin grid delete action Make an entire admin grid row into a clickable action Add paging, column toggles & stickiness to the admin grid Add bookmarks to the admin grid & diagnose caching issues
+Exercise: Sort an admin grid by a column value
+Add filters to an admin grid
+Set default filters on an admin grid
+Add a fulltext search box to an admin grid
+Add a primary action button to an admin grid
+Create an admin controller for adding new records
+Set up the UI for admin grid inline editing
+Create an admin grid inline edit controller action
+Set up the UI for an admin grid mass action delete
+Handle an admin grid mass action delete submission

+#### Admin Forms
+Create a UI Component DataProvider class in PHP
+Render the admin form UI Component with page layout XML Create the structure of an admin form UI Component
+UI Component templates & definitions
+Define the UI Component namespace & data scope with settings Define a UI Component Data Provider using dataSource Define the data source as a dependency to the UI Component Render a fieldset and text form inputs
+Create & render select dropdown form fields
+Create a save button for an admin form UI Component Create an admin form save action with pseudo code Implement the admin form save action logic
+Create a back button to cancel an admin form submission Creating admin form validation rules

+#### Conclusion
+Downloadable archive of the FAQ module
+Course feedback & certificate for the Admin Grids & Forms course